dwyl/image-classifier/README.md

 Every time we produce an audio file, we transcribe it into a text.
 We then compute the embedding of the audio input transcription and run an ANN search.
 The last step should return a (possibly) populated `%App.Image{}` struct with a look-up in the database.
-We then update the `"search_result"` assign with it and display the transcription.
+We then update the `"audio_search_result"` assign with it and display the transcription.

 Modify the following handler: